-Unfortunately, menstruation is still surrounded by many taboos and myths in Burundi – and it’s a topic that’s only discussed behind closed doors.
+Unfortunately, menstruation is still surrounded by many taboos and myths in Burundi.
+It’s a topic only discussed behind closed doors.

 Plan International Rwanda has been holding sessions in a centre, currently home to over 4,000 refugees, educating young girls on the issue of sexual exploitation, as well as providing a safe space to discuss the myths surrounding menstruation.

 One young girl said she is afraid to tell her mother about menstruation, in case she “laughs” at her.
 Others say taking a bath near to any kind of utensil at home is prohibited, as drops of blood could kill family members.